 Courses designed to perfect the student's style and to teach an appreciation of the most important French literary works of the 19th and 20th centuries.
 These courses can also serve as a foundation for future studies in the humanities, social sciences or administration.

 300 & 400-Level Courses

-Courses designed mainly for students doing a Major or an Honours in French Studies.
+Courses designed mainly for students completing Honours or a Major in French Studies.
 These courses may also be taken by students enrolled in other programmes.

 The courses cover two main areas: